Looking for the news pages? (endtheillusion.org): click here.

 This work is licensed under a Creative Commons Attribution 4.0 International License.

 It is my hope that this music will inspire creativity in others.
 If you incorporate this music into your work, or you simply appreciate this music, I would be delighted if you shared your thoughts or your derivative works with me so I could see how others have been inspired.

 Please click here if you wish to communicate with me.
 Your contact information will never be shared with others.
 Your feedback will determine future works.

-For those who may be curious, the major influencers for this album were The Moody Blues, Enya, Enigma, and Brule.
+For those who may be curious, the bands that served as as inspiration for this album were The Moody Blues, Enya, Enigma, and Brule.

 This album will be available on a physical CD for purchase approximately mid-December.
 Please return to this page if interested.

 As financial wealth interests continue to push for the expansion of the private encroachment of our accumulated human knowledge, it was inevitable that there would be push back.
 A large global movement formed around this critical issue and the Creative Commons community has been growing ever since.
 The Creative Commons website states: “Creative Commons helps you share your knowledge and creativity with the world.
 We’re helping to realize the full potential of the Internet—universal access to research and education, full participation in culture—to drive a new era of development growth, and productivity.”i